avedomra/Staurozoa_photosensitivity/README.md

-# Light Response in Stalked Jellyfish (*Haliclystus* sp.): Behavioural Analysis
+# Light Response in Stalked Jellyfish (*Haliclystus auricula*): Behavioural Analysis

-This repository contains the data, analysis script, and output figures/tables for a study of light-evoked behaviour in stalked jellyfish (Stauromedusae, *Haliclystus* sp.).
+This repository contains the data, analysis script, and output figures/tables for a study of light-evoked behaviour in stalked jellyfish (Staurozao, *Haliclystus auricula*).
 It accompanies the corresponding manuscript.

 The analysis covers two parts: